Public Relations Guidelines for Staff

-- When you have research to share, media story idea and/or an expertise you think is a good response to an issue in the media.
+- When you have research to share, media story idea, and/or an expertise you think is a good response to an issue that has been in the media.

-- When you have a student, project and/or an opportunity that the world ought to know about and is aligned with Wheelock's mission.
+- You have a student, project and/or an opportunity that the world ought to know about and is aligned with Wheelock's mission.

 The Public Relations Team provides the following services to the Wheelock College community: